aselshall/aea/README.md

 - Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

 ## Exam
-- The final exam will be in-person and conducted with pencil and paper in an FE exam style.
+- The final comprehensive exam will be in-person, conducted with pencil and paper in FE exam format.
-- It will be comprehensive, covering required modules only (elective modules are not included).
+- Date, time and location will be announced.
+- The exam is two hours consists of 20 multiple-choice and select correct answer questions.
+- The exam is open-book but no internet access is allowed.
+- Only FE-approved calculators are permitted.
+All other electronic devices (smart calculators, phones,  watches, laptops) are prohibited.
-- If you can solve the homework questions, you will be able to solve the exam questions.
+- Study guide: If you can solve the exercises, practice problems, and homework, you will be prepared for the exam.
-- The exam is open-book but not open internet.
-- The date and location will be announced.
 - A makeup exam may be provided for students with an [execused absence](#Execused-Absence-Policy)

 ## Execused Absence Policy